omaherrao25/Warehouse-Management-System/README.md

 ## 📌 Project Overview

-This system was developed as part of a use case provided during **webMethods training at Kraft Software Solutions**.
+This system was developed as part of a use case provided during **webMethods training at VKraft Software Solutions**.

 ### 💡 Features

 - API integration using webMethods
-- Input validation (mandatory fields, order number, room availability)
+- Input validation (mandatory fields, order number, product name, shipping date)
 - Persistent storage to the database
 - Modular design separating concerns of Order, Product, and Shipping entities